Appdynamics/nagios-monitoring-extension/README.md

 1. Run 'ant package' from the pingdom-monitoring-extension directory
 2. Download the file NagiosMonitor.zip found in the 'dist' directory into \<machineagent install dir\>/monitors/
 3. Unzip the downloaded file and cd into NagiosMonitor
-4. Open the monitor.xml file and edit the project path to the NagiosMonitor/scripts directory that was just created
+4. Open the monitor.xml file and edit the project path to the NagiosMonitor/scripts directory that was just created.
-5. Open the scripts.xml file and add the appropriate scripts such as those in [the scripts.xml example](https://github.com/Appdynamics/nagios-monitoring-extension/blob/master/README.md#scriptsxml).
+5. Open the conf/scripts.xml file and add the appropriate scripts such as those in [the scripts.xml example](https://github.com/Appdynamics/nagios-monitoring-extension/blob/master/README.md#scriptsxml).
 6. Restart the Machine Agent.
 7. In the AppDynamics Metric Browser, look for: Application Infrastructure Performance  | \<Tier\> | Custom Metrics | Monitoring | Nagios | Status | \<script name\>